Leontyne Price: Late opera career

 At the same time, she was cautious – some said too cautious – in choosing new roles, conscious of her need to keep her reputation as a leading prima donna intact.
 After 1970, she performed only three new roles: Giorgetta in Puccini's Il tabarro in San Francisco; Puccini's Manon Lescaut, in San Francisco and New York; and the title role in Ariadne auf Naxos, also in San Francisco and New York.
 Of these, only Ariadne was considered by critics as superlative.

 She appeared even more rarely in opera in Europe.
 In the early 1970s, she sang Aida and a single Forza in Hamburg, and returned to London's Covent Garden in Trovatore and Aida.
 In 1977 she performed Leonora in Il trovatore at the Vienna State Opera with Luciano Pavarotti as Manrico and Christa Ludwig as Azucena.
 However, she gave well received recitals in Hamburg, Vienna, Paris, and at the Salzburg Festival.
 At the latter she became a special favorite, appearing there in 1975, 1977, 1978, 1980, 1981, and 1984.

 In 1976, after almost a decade, she renewed her partnership with Karajan in a performance of Brahms' Ein deutsches Requiem with the Berlin Philharmonic at Carnegie Hall.
 This was followed by a nostalgic revival of their famous 1962 Il trovatore production in Vienna and Salzburg, followed by a recording for EMI, all led by Karajan.

-That fall, Price sang her her first Strauss heroine: Ariadne in Ariadne auf Naxos The premiere in San Francisco was considered a great success.
+That fall, Price sang her first Strauss heroine: Ariadne in Ariadne auf Naxos The premiere in San Francisco was considered a great success.
 When she sang the role at the Met in 1979, she was suffering from a viral infection and canceled all but the first and last of eight scheduled performances.
 Reviewing the first performance, the New York Times critic John Rockwell was not complimentary.